 In particular, please make us aware in confidence if your child has any health conditions, including asthma and allergies, and if so where your child can access medicine, inhalers and epi-pens etc. during training.
 Any welfare concerns can be raised to Dawn, our welfare officer email@example.com.

 TWRFC have a Members Facebook page: https://www.facebook.com/groups/twellsrfc/ shoul

 When does the season start?

 Please can you all pay your membership subs ASAP to avoid your coaches and team manager having to chase too much!
-The official ask is before the season starts, but if you are new or unsure we are okay if you wait a week or two.
+The ask for existing members is that payment is made before the season starts, (new members are invited to have two trial-sessions before joining).

-In order to pay your subscription/membership at TWRFC you will need to be registered on the general RFU system first.
-The following webpage has been designed to provide a step by step guide in what to do – guide to purchasing TWRFC membership.
+In order to pay your subscription/membership at TWRFC you will need to be registered on the general RFU system first (GMS).
 If you have any membership and/or registration challenges there is a submit a request for help button on the page.

-We will be going on tour again this year as a youth section towards the end of the current season (April/May 2019).
+We are hoping to be going on tour again this year as a minis section towards the end of the current season (April 2021).
 It’s great fun for Parents/children and siblings, so watch this space for destination, dates and cost.

 We now have a new club shop online if you want to buy branded clothing for those cold touchline days, or new kit for your kids.
 Please go to this link http://twrfc.com/shop/